Systematic light curve modelling of TDEs: statistical differences between the spectroscopic classes: Data analysis

 \subsection{TDE sample}

 We select our TDE sample from the compilation in \citet{vanVelzen2021a}.
 This consists of 17 events discovered by the Zwicky Transient Facility \citep[ZTF;][]{Bellm2019} and 22 earlier events from the literature.
 Of these 39 events, we omit four that have data insufficient for detailed light curve modelling (GALEX D23H-1, PTF09axc, AT2018bsi), and further exclude ASASSN-15lh due to its so-far unique properties and debated nature \citep{Dong2016,Leloudas2016,Margutti2017}.
-Finally, our \textsc{mosfit} model did not converge to a satisfactory fit for AT2018fyk \citep[which has a double-peaked light curve;][]{Wevers2019} or iPTF15af \citep{Blagorodnova2019}.
+Finally, {we were unable to find} a satisfactory fit for AT2018fyk \citep[which has a double-peaked light curve;][]{Wevers2019} or iPTF15af \citep[{which has a relatively flat optical light curve;}][]{Blagorodnova2019}.
 The remaining 32 events consist of 12 TDE-H, 11 TDE-H+He, 4 TDE-He, and 5 unknown or unclassified events.

 Of our 32 TDEs, 14 were previously analysed using \textsc{mosfit} by \citet{Mockler2019}.
 However, a substantial fraction of TDE imaging data is from the UV-Optical Telescope (UVOT) on the Neil Gehrels \textit{Swift} Observatory, and in November 2020 an issue was identified with the calibration files used to reduce recent UVOT data.
 We therefore reanalyse these events after replacing all UVOT data with the corrected photometry provided by \citet{Hinkle2021a}.
 Additionally, we have swapped out the \textsc{emcee} sampler \citep{ForemanMackey2013}, used in previous \textsc{mosfit} studies, for \textsc{dynesty}, which may be more efficient at exploring complex posteriors in high-dimensional spaces.